- Home Improvement

 The Best $5,000 DIY Bathroom Remodel for Beginners

-But remodeling a bathroom doesn’t have to cost you an arm and a leg.
+Who has that much money lying around to remodel one bathroom?
+And what are they getting for their money?
+When it comes to how much to remodel a bathroom, it doesn’t have to cost you an arm and a leg.
 Yes, it will still set you back a few thousand dollars.
-There’s really no way around it.
+There’s no way around it.

-Though the average minor bathroom remodeling budget was around $19,000 in 2018, we can help you spend far less.
+But a cheap bathroom remodel is easy to achieve if you’re willing to put in some elbow grease and get your DIY on.
+Though the average small bathroom remodeling budget was around $19,000 in 2018, we can help you spend far less.
 Here’s how to do it!

-Even though the $5,000 budget may be more than you’d like to spend, keep in mind that this is only a budget of a maximum amount you’re willing to spend.
-If all goes well, your new bathroom will come in under this threshold.
+Even though the $5,000 bathroom remodel budget may be more than you’d like to spend, keep in mind that this is only a maximum spend budget.
+If all goes well, your bathroom remodeling project will come in under this threshold.

 Everything You Need to Complete a DIY Bathroom Remodel for Beginners